Dallas girl, 13, shot during armed robbery attempt, 3 suspects arrested

 The 13-year-old girl was shot twice

-The Collin County, Texas, Sheriff's Office has charged three suspects in connection to a failed Aug.
-24 armed robbery attempt that left a 13-year-old girl hospitalized with gunshot wounds.
+The Collin County Sheriff's Office in Texas has charged three suspects in connection to an armed robbery attempt that left a 13-year-old girl hospitalized with gunshot wounds.

-Officials have charged Chung Hup, Zenzele Dube and Bawi Bik with first-degree felony counts of aggravated robbery, injury to a child and engaging in organized criminal activity, as FOX 4 Dallas-Fort Worth first reported.
+Officials have charged Chung Hup, Zenzele Dube and Bawi Bik with first-degree felony counts of aggravated robbery, injury to a child and engaging in organized criminal activity, FOX 4 Dallas-Fort Worth first reported.

 WOULD-BE CAR BURGLAR SHOT IN CAR BY HOMEOWNER: ‘I WILL NOT GO BACK TO PRISON’